 Reflections of a Latina Immigrant Veteran in a Divided America

 These are heavy times in America.
-People seem more reactive, more defensive, quicker to label each other.
+People seem more reactive, defensive, and quick to label each other.
 You can feel it everywhere: online, around dinner tables, even in therapy sessions.
-Many are carrying a kind of collective exhaustion, and no matter where people fall politically, the emotional toll feels the same: frustration, fear, anger, and above all, a deep sense of disconnection.
+Many carry a kind of collective exhaustion.
+No matter their political views, the emotional toll is the same: fear, anger, frustration, and above all, a deep sense of disconnection.

 With Veterans Day approaching, I find myself reflecting on how my identity as both a veteran and a Latina immigrant shapes how I see this country.
-After almost 30 years of calling the U.S. home, I've been sitting with my own mix of loyalty, concern, and belonging.
-Old wounds around identity have resurfaced, pulling me to put my thoughts into words.
+After almost 30 years in the U.S., I sit with a mix of loyalty, concern, and reflection.
+Old wounds around identity have resurfaced, urging me to share my thoughts.

-Maybe this will resonate with you.
-Maybe it will invite you to pause and consider your own experience.
-My hope is that somewhere along the way, you might find a moment of connection or see something from a perspective you hadn't considered before.
+Maybe this resonates with you.
+Maybe it invites you to pause and consider your own experience.
+I hope somewhere along the way, you find a moment of connection or a new perspective.
 So let’s dive in.

 Becoming Part of the Immigrant Story

-I was born in Cuba to college professor parents, though that would soon change.
+I was born in Cuba to college professor parents, although that would soon change.
 I wasn't even a year old when my father was imprisoned for his political beliefs and sentenced to 30 years.
-My mother suddenly found herself raising my older sister and me alone, fired from her teaching position and shunned for having a "counter-revolutionary" or gusano (not exactly an endearing term, if you’re wondering) in the family.
+My mother had to raise my older sister and me alone, fired from her job and shunned for having a "counter-revolutionary" or gusano (not exactly an endearing term) in the family.
 I don't remember much from those years, just enough to know those were trying times.
-I remember selling family heirlooms for cash, or having a glass of sugar water to quiet the hunger.
+I remember selling family heirlooms for cash or having a glass of sugar water to quiet hunger.

 Like many immigrant stories, mine began with a dream.
-Despite the hardship around me, I grew up imagining a life beyond my reality.
-A place where, if you worked hard enough, you could make something of yourself.
-But more importantly, a place that allowed you to be yourself.
-I remember having this quiet knowing that things would get better, even at 9 or 10, long before I knew how that could happen.
+Despite the hardship around me, I grew up imagining a life beyond my immediate reality.
+A place where hard work could lead to success.
+But more importantly, a place where you could be yourself.
+Even at 9 or 10, I had this quiet knowing that things would get better, long before I understood how.

 As it turns out, my father was released from prison early.
-When the opportunity came to apply for political asylum, we took it.
-But that opportunity came with a cost.
-My mother and sister had to stay behind.
+And when the chance to seek political asylum came, we took it.
+Unfortunately, it came with a cost: my mother and sister had to stay behind.
 I was 16 when I left Cuba with my father and grandmother, carrying both hope and heartbreak as we began our new life as political refugees.
-I still remember the promise I made my mom the day I left: "You don't have to worry anymore.
+I still remember promising my mom: "You don't have to worry anymore.
 I will work hard, and I will provide for you."

 With my mom (my biggest hero!) in Cuba, when I was 15.
 One of our last photos together before I moved to the U.S.

 Starting over was a mixed bag.
-At first, we wore donated church clothes and survived on public assistance.
+At first, we wore donated church clothes and relied on public assistance.
 We were immensely grateful for the help, yet the goal was always to get off it as soon as possible.
 So we hustled.
 My dad's first job was selling encyclopedias door to door.
-I know, that sounds insane now, but this was the 90s.
-Later, cemetery lots.
+I know, it sounds wild now, but this was the 90s.
+Later, it was cemetery lots.
 Then housekeeping.
-I attended high school during the day and worked evenings and weekends at a retail store (I might have overdone it, passed out at the store one night and discovered what 911 was, but that's a story for another day).
+I attended high school during the day and worked evenings and weekends at a retail store (I might have overdone it, passing out at work one night and discovering what 911 was, but that's a story for another day).

 We navigated financial need, culture shock, a language barrier, and the quiet ache of being uprooted from everything familiar.
-Even though we'd only traveled 90 miles across the ocean, it felt like stepping into another world.
-This was before cell phones or the internet, so if I wanted to hear my mother's voice, I had to buy a long-distance calling card or visit a calling booth (I'll be impressed if you know what those are) and ration my words into five-minute conversations to make my budget last.
+Even though we'd only traveled 90 miles across the ocean, it felt like entering a new world.
+This was before smartphones or social media, so if I wanted to hear my mother's voice, I had to buy a long-distance calling card or visit a calling booth (I'll be impressed if you know what those are) and ration my words into five-minute conversations to make my budget last.

 A turning point came the day we paid our first bill: reimbursing the Lutheran church for our plane tickets.
 Writing that check made me feel like I'd earned my place, like we were finally standing on our own feet.
 I was inspired by everything this country offered, yet I still struggled to feel like I truly belonged.